codes-org/codes/doc/dev/yaml-config.md

 - `components:` and `sections:` merge **by name** — an included set plus your own additions, with a local entry of the same name winning.
-- `topology:` and `schema_version:` are singular — a local one replaces the included one.
+- `topology:` is singular — a local topology replaces the included one, and with no local one the included topology stands.
+- `schema_version:` belongs to the top-level file — the one passed on the command line — and is required only there.
+A fragment can simply omit it and compiles under the top-level file's version; keep reusable fragments version-free so a version bump never touches them.
+If a fragment does state one, it is cross-checked — a version this build doesn't understand is an error wherever it appears.
 - Multiple includes apply in list order; the local file is applied last.

 Includes are resolved when the config is loaded, *before* compilation.
 The